heavenlyhash/presentable/PITCHME.md

 ---

+how

+do

+we

+do

+it

+---

+Eat the elephant one byte at a time...

+---

 ## Reproducible Input Materials

 Version control: for source, *and <span style="font-size:110%">b e <span style="font-size:110%">y o <span style="font-size:110%">n d !</span></span></span>*